-Complete the visa application form online, print and bring it with you together with all other requirements (see under downloads).
+Complete the visa application form online, print and bring it along with all other required documents to the appointment.
 The forms are provided in different languages, please note that the form has to be filled in English, French, German, Italian or Spanish.
 No Arabic, Chinese, Russian etc. will be accepted.

 - Persons above the age of 12 years: AED 310.00